 Pop the balloon, carefully remove the string and peel away the stocking to reveal your hollow concrete pumpkin 😀

-We put a candle in this one, but you can turn it into a Cinderella coach (tutorial coming soon 😉 ).
+We put a candle in this one, but you can turn it into a Cinderella pumpkin coach :-).
 Or you can use your pumpkin to make this planter.
 Remember to add some drainage holes if you use your hollow concrete pumpkin as a planter and seal it first with a concrete sealer.

 The gold and pearly white combo is so pretty, but the real magic happens when you light the candle.